nponeccop/arch-core/README.md

 - a sample `PKGBUILD` pulling version tags from a local Mercurial DB
 - `archlinux-base.sh` to build a base archlinux-i686 image.
 - `pacstrap.sh` to build a minimal image using a novel approach: the image doesn't include base so it's truly minimal!
+- a helper `docker-builder` image to serve as Arch-based `toolbox`
+- a script for API-based fully automated provision of more slave nodes

+## Used Placeholders

+- `$APP_NAME` - a short name used as Archlinux package name, image name, systemd unit name, container name and folder name of Mercurial source tree.
+- `$DESCRIPTION` - used as Archlinux package description and systemd unit description
+- `$APP_PORT` - TCP port application listens to.
+- `$REGISTRY_PORT`, `$ETCD_PORT`, `$SSH_PORT` - TCP ports to be used for image registry, etcd and sshd.
+- `$REGISTRY_IP` - IP address of the master node.
+Only used on slave nodes.
+- `[1234, 5678]` - DigitalOcean API numeric ids of SSH keys to add to provisioned nodes
+- `$HOSTNAME` - host name of DigitalOcean node.
+It also shows up in DigitalOcean control panel, so choose a unique value for each node.
+It can be either a hostname or a FQDN and it is also used for DigitalOcean reverse DNS record for node IP.

+`SEARCH_BACKEND=`, `SKIP`, `DESTDIR` etc are not placeholders

+`$TOKEN` is not a placeholder either!
+Use `read TOKEN; export TOKEN` to paste your personal token to a terminal to avoid your token in shell history and similar logs.

+`$public_ipv4` is not a placeholder.
+Well, it is technically a placeholder, but for DigialOcean API.